 S43.
-Color Wheel
+Our own design.
+This is mounted upon a substantial hard wood

 base.
 The metal work is of iron, finished in black japan, while the bearings are of brass.
 The wheel is driven by hand and speeds up to and exceeding 3000 revolutions per minute, for the disk arbor, may easily be obtained.
 Four sets of color disks of 10 inches, 73⁄4 inches, 51⁄2 inches, and 31⁄4 inches in diameter are furnished, each set consisting of six disks giving the six standard colors, together with two disks giving white and black.
 There are also several graduated circles from which the relative amounts of color being mixed together may be read off.
 The wheel has been so designed that all of the gear wheels, etc., are concealed from the observer, so that there is nothing to distract his attention from the color disk itself.
 It is dead black in finish.

 S44.
 Color Cone

 S45.
 Package of Colored Papers

 S46.
 Circular Diffraction Grating

-S46A.
+\$46A.
 Circular Diffraction Grating

 Same as \$46, but 7000 lines to the inch.
-NotePrices will be quoted on larger circular and straight line gratings for projection.
+NotePrices will be quoted on larger circular and straight line gratings fo projection.

 S48.
 Perimeter.
 Complete, with test pieces,

+and of value to the psychologist.

 S49.
 Scripture's Book Stereoscope

-S50.
+S 5 0.
 Millimeter Scale